 For many people, it evolves into a lifelong hobby, as their projects grow in ambition and complexity.

 Here are some ways to ensure success for a beginner:

-For someone just beginning their journey toward building custom motorcycle, the choice of their first project bike is essential.
+For some riders just beginning their journey toward building a custom motorcycle, the choice of their first project bike is essential.